 The haptic texture is the sensation of a material when touched, be it paper, silk, or velvet in physical life.
 In art, however, haptic textures use visual cues like coloration, line, and shape to convey an impression of depth on canvas and generate a perception of tangible movement.

 An artist can create a multitude of appearances with four undeniable textures in art: smooth, rough, glossy, and matte.
-Smoothness is achieved by applying broad brush strokes to craft an even canvas, while the utilization of thick applications gives the artwork a rugged texture.
+Smoothness is achieved by applying broad brush strokes to craft an even canvas while using thick applications gives the artwork a rugged texture.
 Lustrous surfaces add luminosity and dimension, while matte finishings offer an airy aesthetic appeal overall.

 Artistic textures can vary from soft and silky to ruggedly tactile.
 Colors, lines, shapes, and patterns are all used together in the art to create the desired textured effect.
 Experienced artists often explore different methods of applying these elements to their work for an optimal finish on their canvas.